iCliniq Logo

 Thank you for your reply.

 I have had dairy products for my entire life with no issues and then I started with a vegan diet five years ago.
 This started after I was vegan for three years.
 It does not happen every time I consume milk, but It seems to be dependent on what I am consuming.
-I noticed it three separate times, once with cheddar popcorn, twice with multi-coloured button-shaped chocolates and once with deep-fried potatoes that have a milk product in them.
-I have consumed other milk products and have not had the scratchiness with mozzarella, baked goods with milk and cheddar.
+I noticed it three separate times, once with cheddar popcorn, twice with multi-colored button-shaped chocolates, and once with deep-fried potatoes that have a milk product in them.
+I have consumed other milk products and have not had the scratchiness with mozzarella, or baked goods with milk and cheddar.
 When I ingested large amounts of it two years ago, I did have some gastrointestinal disturbances which were bloating and diarrhea.
-I should also mention that I am on inhalation tablet Advair for asthma which has lactose in it.
+I should also mention that I am on the inhalation tablet Advair for asthma which has lactose in it.

 Hello,